 Acrylic or gel-based nail products may damage your nails and lead to these white spots.
-Additionally, an allergic reaction to nail products like polish, gloss, nail paint remover, or hardener may also cause discoloration and white patches or spots (3).
+Additionally, an allergic reaction to nail products like polish, gloss, nail paint remover, or hardener may also cause nail discoloration and white patches or spots (3).

 - Mineral Deficiency